 Before being granted access to any laboratory facility, you must first do the following:

-- Download the Quick Safety Guide in SPMS and read it.
+- Download the Quick Safety Guide for SPMS and read it.

 - Watch the SPMS safety video.

 If you cannot see the video, click here to view it on YouTube.